roytang/blog/content/post/2005/09/the-a-team.md

 For those not in the know, the A-Team was a bunch of rogue ex-commandos who usually acted as mercs, fighting for good, beating bad guys and saving the day.
 In the parlance of Roland of Gilead, gunslingers.

 The A-Team TV series was most famous for having as one of its cast the [now-popular-on-the-internet][1] tough-talking, fool-pitying [Mr. T][2].
-I also particularly like the antics of their resident screwball flyball, &#8220;Crazy Man&#8221; Murdock.
+I also particularly like the antics of their resident screwball flyball, "Crazy Man&#8221; Murdock.

 I remember that Marvel even had an A-Team comic book out when I was a kid; I had an issue or two.
 I'm tempted to go out and look for copies of those now. 😀